 Watching an episode of Better Call Saul got me thinking about client work.
 At a meetup group yesterday someone asked me which website “platform” they should use.
 They also asked why they should hire a web designer when they can choose from a themed service.
 In the second season of Better Call Saul, Kim Wexler tries to convince a potential client to hire her over a large corporate law firm.
 She looks the client straight in the eye and says:

 Why would you prefer a tailor-made suit?
 Because it fits you, and you alone.
 Every stitch was threaded over with you in mind.
 Either you fit the jacket, or the jacket fits you.

-Themed sites are great if you’re starting out.
-They are cost effective and offer a way to get your business off the ground so you can make money.
-But for the medium to long-term, or if you have a decent budget, I generally think off-the-shelf website themes sell your business short, from both a marketing and functionality perspective.
+And so here are my thoughts on WordPress themes and the like.
+Themed sites are great to start with.
+They are cost-effective and offer a way to get your business off the ground so you can make money.
+But for the medium to long-term, or if you have a decent budget, I generally think off-the-shelf website themes sell your business short—from both a marketing and functionality perspective.